momandine/momandine.github.io/about.md

 My name is Amandine.

-I work as a software engineer, though I was trained at Swarthmore College in the liberal sciences of physics and statistics.
-[Hacker School](www.hackerschool.com) was really key in this transition.
+I work as a software engineer, currently on release engineering.

-Recently, I've been trying to learn a lot about distributed systems, Linux administration, and databases.
-I also think that effective communication is really important.
+I studied physics, statistics, and a lot of other topics at Swarthmore College.
+[Recurse Center](www.recurse.com) was really key to my transition into tech.

+I'm interested in the rules by which complex systems run and their emergent properties.
+This applies to both computers and people.

-In my spare time, I teach Intro to CS via [TEALS](www.tealsk13.org), go rock climbing, take ballet classes, run moderate distances at a moderate pace, listen to almost embarassing amounts of music, and cook things.
+In my spare time, I try to spend a lot of time outside exercizing and inside crafting.